 Lake Hillier is a lake on Middle Island, which is the largest of the islands and islets that make up the Recherche Archipelago, Western Australia.

 The most notable feature of the lake is its pink colour.
 It’s such a significant distinguishing feature of the archipelago that air passengers often take note of it.
 The colour is permanent and it doesn’t alter when the water is taken in a container.
-The length of the lake is about six hundred metres (3/8 mile).
-The lake is surrounded by a rim of sand and a dense woodland of paperbark and eucalyptus trees with a narrow strip of sand dunes covered by vegetation separating it to the north from the Southern Ocean.
+The length of the lake is about six hundred metres (3/8 mile) and surrounded by a rim of sand and dense woodland of paperbark and eucalyptus trees.
+There is also a narrow strip of sand dunes covered by vegetation that separates the lake from the Southern Ocean.